 Swipe down on the Long Exposure Stacking settings screen when done to return to the main screen.
 To begin taking the long exposure stack, tap the circular shutter button.

 When Arsenal is finished processing the stacked image, a thumbnail preview will appear in the lower right corner of the app.
-You can identify the completed stacked image by the Long Exposure Stack icon that appears in the lower left corner of the thumbnail.
+You can identify the completed stacked image by the Long Exposure icon that appears in the lower-left corner of the thumbnail.
 Tap the thumbnail to see a larger version.
 Click the share button to save or share your completed stacked image.
+To save your stacked merged photo to your phone automatically, navigate to the Settings screen and turn on the “Save to Phone” feature and select “Stacks”.

-Please note: The completed stacked image that Arsenal creates is currently only available from the Arsenal Gallery in the app.
-It is saved as a temporary file.
-We recommend that you share or save the image from the Arsenal gallery after the stack has been completed.
+Please note: The completed stacked image that Arsenal creates is cached in temp storage and displayed in the Arsenal Gallery in the app.
+We recommend automatically saving stacks to your phone or sharing/saving the image from the Arsenal gallery once the stack has been completed.